-Mandela: Struggle for Freedom is about one man, but it is also about the many who came together to oppose racism and injustice.
+Mandela is an exhibition is about one man, but it is also about the many who came together to oppose racism and injustice.
 The themes include an exploration of Apartheid, defiance, repression, mobilization and freedom.

 Continue the exploration with two additional features from TO Live: